Microsoft Defender for IoT user management

 Use the portal or PowerShell to assign your Azure subscription users with the specific roles they'll need to view data and take action, such as whether they'll be viewing alert or device data, or managing pricing plans and sensors.

-For more information, see Azure user roles for OT and Enterprise IoT monitoring
+For more information, see Manage users on the Azure portal and Azure user roles for OT and Enterprise IoT monitoring

 On-premises users for Defender for IoT